OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 So it you want to reload the XDP filter, you need to remove the files from `/sys/fs/bpf/` before starting Suricata.

-In case, you are not using bypass, this means that the uses maps are managed from outside Suricata.
+In case, you are not using bypass, this means that the used maps are managed from outside Suricata.
 As their names are not known by Suricata, you need to specify a name of map to look for that will be used to check for the presence of the XDP filter ::